George Wallace: Final term as governor

-Marriages and children
+Personal life

 Wallace married Lurleen Brigham Burns on May 22, 1943.
-The couple had four children together: Bobbi Jo (1944) Parsons, Peggy Sue (1950) Kennedy, George III, known as George Junior (1951), and Janie Lee (1961) Dye, who was named after Robert E. Lee.
+The couple had four children together: Bobbi Jo (1944) Parsons, Peggy Sue (1950) Kennedy, George III, known as George Junior (1951), and Janie Lee (1961), who was named after Robert E. Lee.
 Lurleen Wallace was the first woman to be elected governor of Alabama, which she did as a stand-in for her husband, who was barred from serving another term.
 In 1961, in keeping with the practice of many at the time to shield patients from discussion of cancer, which was greatly feared, Wallace had withheld information from her that a uterine biopsy had found possibly precancerous cells.
+He also failed to seek appropriate care for her.
+When she saw a gynecologist for abnormal bleeding in 1965, her diagnosis of uterine cancer came as a complete shock.
+Lurleen was outraged to learn from one of her husband's aides that the staffers had known of her cancer since Wallace's 1962 campaign three years earlier.
+Wallace continued to make campaign stops nationwide during Lurleen's last weeks of life and persistently lied to the press about her condition, claiming in April 1968 that "she has won the fight" against cancer.
 After Lurleen's death in 1968, the couple's younger children, aged 18, 16, and 6, were sent to live with family members and friends for care (their eldest daughter had already married and left home).

 Their son, commonly called George Wallace Jr., is a Democrat-turned-Republican formerly active in Alabama politics.
 He was twice elected state treasurer as a Democrat, and twice elected to the Alabama Public Service Commission.
 He lost a race in 2006 for the Republican nomination for lieutenant governor.
 In 2010, Wallace Jr. failed by a wide margin to win the Republican nod to regain his former position as state treasurer.

 On January 4, 1971, Wallace wed the former Cornelia Ellis Snively (1939–2009), a niece of former Alabama governor Jim Folsom, known as "Big Jim".
 "C'nelia" had been a performer and was nicknamed "the Jackie Kennedy of the rednecks."
 The couple had a bitter divorce in 1978.
 A few months after that divorce, Cornelia told Parade magazine, "I don't believe George needs a family.
 He just needs an audience.
 The family as audience wasn't enough for his ego."
 Snively died at the age of 69 on January 8, 2009.

-On September 9, 1981, Wallace married Lisa Taylor, a country music singer; they divorced in 1987.
+On September 9, 1981, Wallace married Lisa Taylor, a country music singer; they divorced on February 2, 1987, weeks after Wallace had left office for the fourth and final time.

 Peggy was 12 years old when her father ran successfully for governor.
 She has shared that she was not treated nicely out in public due to her father's segregationist views.
 Some people would not shake her hand because of her last name.
-She would go to school wanting to befriend the black students, but she assumed that they would not like her because of what her father had done.
+She would go to school wanting to befriend the Black students, but she assumed that they would not like her because of what her father had done.